-The Volvo XC90 is a popular luxury SUV, but it’s not without its problems, especially regarding transmission.
+The Volvo XC90 is a popular luxury SUV, but it’s not without problems, especially regarding transmission.
 One of the most common issues reported by XC90 owners is a jerk between 2nd and 3rd gear, particularly when accelerating to catch up with highway traffic.
-The problem only gets worse over time, leading to stuttering while shifting through the higher gears under a slight load.
-In some cases, the transmission has even gone into limp mode, slipping in all gears.
+The problem worsens, leading to stuttering while shifting through the higher gears under a slight load.
+Sometimes, the transmission has even gone into limp mode, slipping in all gears.

 Another common issue is burnt transmission fluid, which can cause the vehicle to shudder when accelerating.
 Some XC90 owners have reported erratic pump noises and stalling while driving.
 These problems are all signs of a failing transmission, which can be a costly and frustrating issue to deal with.

 Unfortunately, Volvo used an inferior Aisin AF33 AW55-50 transmission in XC90 and many other Volvo models, which was not strong enough to handle the engine’s torque.
-These transmissions are likely to fail, which is why many XC90 owners have experienced problems.
+These transmissions will likely fail, and many XC90 owners have experienced problems.
 In response to these issues, Volvo redesigned the transmission in 2006 to better handle the engine’s power.

-For those who have already experienced transmission failure, the best course of action is to contact Volvo’s Goodwill Assistance Program.
+For those who have experienced transmission failure, the best action is to contact Volvo’s Goodwill Assistance Program.
 They may be able to offer financial assistance to help cover some or all of the cost of a new transmission.
-In some cases, however, XC90 owners have had to pay out of pocket, even if the transmission was no longer under warranty.
+However, XC90 owners have had to pay out of pocket, even if the transmission was no longer under warranty.
 For example, one owner reported spending $4,000 on a rebuilt transmission, while another had to pay $9,000 to replace the transmission, radiator, and cooler kit.